frederic-perez/AmE-dictionary/data/idioms.md

 __barrel of laugh__ :two: Someone who is very funny.
 __barrel of laughs__ Fun, funny, and pleasant.
 Often used sarcastically to indicate that someone is unpleasant or not enjoyable to be around.
 __bat an eye__ :two: To display a subtle emotional reaction, such as consternation, annoyance, sadness, joy, etc. Generally used in the negative to denote that the person in question did not display even a hint of an emotional response. _Mary didn’t even bat an eye when I told her I was moving out._
+__batten down the hatches__ To prepare for a challenging situation.
+While this originated as a nautical phrase, it is now used for any sort of imminent problem. _There’s a tornado coming—batten down the hatches!_
 __bazillion__ A very large, nonspecific number or quantity. _Why do you insist on buying new shoes when you have a bazillion pairs already?_
 __be (as) easy as one-two-three__ To be extremely easy, simple, or intuitive; to require very little skill or effort.
 (Sometimes used with the numbers spelled out (“one-two-three”) or written numerically (“123” or “1-2-3”).) _After so many years as an accountant, doing taxes is as easy as one-two-three for me._
 __be (just) good friends__ A phrase used to emphasize that two people are not in a romantic relationship. _Oh, he’s not my boyfriend—we’re just good friends._